kelektiv/node-cron/README.md

 has six fields, with 1 second as the finest granularity.

 There are tools that help when constructing your cronjobs.
-You might find something like https://cronjob.xyz/ helpful.
-But, note that it doesn't accept the exact same syntax as this library, for instance, it doesn't accept the `seconds` field, so keep that in mind.
+You might find something like https://crontab.guru/ or https://cronjob.xyz/ helpful.
+But, note that these don't necessarily accept the exact same syntax as this library, for instance, it doesn't accept the `seconds` field, so keep that in mind.

 Cron Ranges